 As well as switching off your laptop at the end of the day, make sure you engage in pleasurable activities too, to elevate your mood.
 If you feel that you’re becoming more anxious or stressed, then switch to exercise, reading, yoga, listening to podcasts, painting/drawing etc.

 Remember: WE ARE SOCIAL ANIMALS!
 You may not realise it, but a big part of going to work is that we love being around familiar faces.
 Petting your pets & face-timing family & friends are no-brainers, but maybe the interaction you have with your work-colleagues daily, is a huge reason you may feel lonely.
 We spend a lot of time interacting at work (don’t tell your boss).
 That type of interaction may be what we miss when we’re self-isolating.
 So why not arrange a meeting with work colleagues around the time you’d go for a break?

 7. Learn something new

 Work may actually have slowed down for you during this pandemic – so take this as an open opportunity to learn something new.
 You may decide to take up an online course to further your skills/knowledge in your existing work or something that interests you.
 Maybe you want to learn a new language, skill or do something to keep you cognitively active.
 It has been proven that lifelong learning improves happiness & your memory.
-However, be sure to rest after acquiring new information or take breaks.
-This enables you to consolidate what you’ve just learnt according to this study.

 8. Structure your day like normal